 How do I keep books for a small business?

-Many start-ups, as well as existing business owners, tend to neglect this aspect of their business until the end of the financial year (EOFY) is upon them.
+Many start-ups and established businesses overlook this area of their operations until the end of the financial year (EOFY) approaches.

-By law, every business is required to maintain accurate and timely records.
+Every company is required by law to keep accurate and timely records.

-I can’t stress enough how important it is to organise your accounts from the onset by setting up and using simple accounting software that suits your needs.
+I can’t emphasize enough how critical it is to organize your finances right away by setting up and using simple accounting software that meets your needs.

 What Is Bookkeeping?

-These tasks used to be managed using books and ledgers, hence the name ‘bookkeeping’.
-Originally the transactions would be recorded in daybooks, cashbooks, or journals and then transferred to a ledger.
+Previously, these tasks were managed using books and ledgers, hence the title “bookkeeping.”
+Transactions were recorded in daybooks, cashbooks, and diaries before being transferred to a ledger.

-Bookkeeping software has now pretty much replaced the need for physical books.
+Bookkeeping software has virtually removed the need for physical books.

 Benefits Of Record-keeping

 There are many benefits to keeping good records.
-It can help you to:
+First, it can help you to:

 Tax and superannuation records you must keep

-You must keep records of all transactions related to your business’s tax and superannuation affairs, including records that support the information you include in your tax returns and reports.
+All transactions relating to your business’s tax and superannuation issues must be documented, including records that back up the information you present in your tax returns and reports.

 The Australian Taxation Office (ATO) requires that:

-- Your records must not be changed and must be stored in a way that restricts the information from being changed or the record damaged.
+- Your records must not be altered and must be stored in such a way that the data cannot be altered or the record damaged.

-- You need to keep most records for five years, starting from when you prepared or obtained the records, or completed the transactions (or acts they relate to), whichever is the later.
+- Most records must be kept for five years, beginning with the day you prepared or got the records or the date you completed the transactions (or activities they pertain to), whichever comes first.

-- Your records must be in English or able to be easily converted to English.
+- Your documents must be written in English or easily converted to English.

 Three Reasons Why You Need A Bookkeeper

-If you’re just starting out in business, you might think you don’t need someone to look after the books.
-Perhaps you feel that it’s enough to let your accountant sort out the numbers once a quarter or once a year.
-But there are good reasons for hiring a bookkeeper.
+If you’re just starting out in business, you may believe you don’t require bookkeeping services.
+Perhaps you believe that letting your accountant sort out the figures once a quarter or once a year is sufficient.
+However, there are compelling reasons to hire a bookkeeper.
 Here are three of them:

 They save you time